CEM Benchmarking’s 2026 study also reveals allocations, returns, volatility, and risk-adjusted performance of 12 asset classes over 26 years.

 The data are summarized below.

-• After adjusting for valuation lags, the study found that REITs and private real estate had comparable volatilities.
-REITs and private real estate measured volatilities of 19.4% and 17.7%, respectively.
-As with correlations, the similarity in volatilities is not surprising given that REITs and private real estate have the same underlying assets.
+• After adjusting for valuation lags, REITs and private real estate had comparable volatilities.
+REITs and private real estate had measured volatilities of 19.08% and 16.98%, respectively.
+As with correlations, the similarity in risk was not surprising given that REITs and unlisted real estate invest in similar underlying assets.

-• After adjusting for valuation lags, private equity was by far the most volatile asset class.
+• After adjusting for valuation lags, private equity was the most volatile asset class.

 Image